Reprocessed uranium

 Given sufficiently high uranium prices, it is feasible for reprocessed uranium to be re-enriched and reused.
 It requires a higher enrichment level than natural uranium to compensate for its higher levels of ^{236}U which is lighter than ^{238}U and therefore concentrates in the enriched product.
-As enrichment concentrates lighter isotopes on the "enriched" side and heavier isotopes on the "depleted" side, ^{234}U will inevitably be enriched slightly stronger than ^{235}U, which is a negligible effect in a once-through fuel cycle due to the low (55 ppm) share of ^{234}U in natural uranium but can become relevant after successive passes through an enrichment-burnup-reprocessing-enrichment cycle, depending on enrichment and burnup characteristics. ^{234}U readily absorbs thermal neutrons and converts to fissile ^{235}U, which needs to be taken into account if it reaches significant proportions of the fuel material.
+As enrichment concentrates lighter isotopes on the "enriched" side and heavier isotopes on the "depleted" side, ^{234}U will inevitably be enriched slightly stronger than ^{235}U, which is a negligible effect in a once-through fuel cycle due to the low (55 ppm) share of ^{234}U in natural uranium can become relevant after successive passes through an enrichment-burnup-reprocessing-enrichment cycle, depending on enrichment and burnup characteristics. ^{234}U readily absorbs thermal neutrons and converts to fissile ^{235}U, which needs to be taken into account if it reaches significant proportions of the fuel material.
 If ^{235}U interacts with a fast neutron there is a chance of a (n,2n) "knockout" reaction.
 Depending on the characteristics of the reactor and burnup, this can be a larger source of ^{234}U in spent fuel than enrichment.

 If fast breeder reactors ever come into widespread commercial use, reprocessed uranium, like depleted uranium, will be usable in their breeding blankets.